Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/mitigation.en.md

 In contrast, each hit from *Gigaflare's Edge* deals 67k-71k base damage, but the three hits are spaced out over 8 seconds, leading to an average of 25k-27k damage/second (this is somewhat made up for by having to move and heal).

+Note that MT, ST, H2 and D3 should watch the *Trinity* autoattacks after *Exaflare's Edge* to use their mitigations.

 <table>
   <tr>